robenkleene/software-references/microsoft-to-do.md

 ### macOS

 - Use `Exchange` account type and login, use `outlook.office365.com` as the internal and external URL.
-You'll initially get an error but be able to click a `Next` button to continue, but it should still work for syncing.
+You'll initially get an error but be able to click a `Next` button to continue, but it should still work for syncing. **Note:** This no longer works consistently.